nathanjhood/NapiAddon/README.md

 ## Deeper CMake integration

-By exporting an interface library under cmake-js' own namespace, the CMakeJS.cmake file can easily be shipped in the cmake-js package tree, making the NodeJS Addon API automatically available to builders by simply having the cmake-js CLI pass in ```-DCMAKE_MODULE_PATH:PATH=/path/to/CMakeJS.cmake```, as well as providing the usual/expected means of integration with vcpkg, and other conventional CMake module consumers.
+By exporting an interface library under cmake-js' own namespace - ```cmake-js::addon-base```, the CMakeJS.cmake file can easily be shipped in the cmake-js package tree, making the NodeJS Addon API automatically available to builders by simply having the cmake-js CLI pass in ```-DCMAKE_MODULE_PATH:PATH=/path/to/CMakeJS.cmake```, as well as providing the usual/expected means of integration with vcpkg, and other conventional CMake module consumers.

 Builders will also find that their cmake-js - powered Addon targets also work well with CMake's ```export()``` and ```install()``` routines, meaning that their Addon projects also work as CMake modules.